holoviz/panel/doc/getting_started/index.md

 Welcome to Panel!

-The getting started guide will get you set up with Panel and provide a basic overview of the features and strengths of Panel.
+The getting started guide will get you set up with Panel and provide you with a basic introduction to the features and strengths of Panel.

 ---